-- Visual perception (can’t see the difference in colors or detect movement, or see things that aren’t there)
+- Visual perception (can’t see the difference in colours or detect movement, or see things that aren’t there)

 Since symptoms are similar to the different types of Dementia, it can be hard for a doctor to diagnose which type the patient has.
 Thus, you’ll need to notice all the symptoms and provide a history of any major traumas, drug or alcohol use, or other issues in order to get the most accurate diagnosis.
 This includes any actions that the person is doing such as forgetting where they parked or wandering off aimlessly.
 Below is a list of symptoms that overlap for dementia and Alzheimer’s and symptoms of Alzheimer’s.

 Both conditions can cause:

 - A decline in the ability to think